 How will you be assessed?

-- Critical Analysis: Critically evaluate research and theory relating to the assessment and teaching of children with cognition and learning difficulties, including a consideration of the role of IQ testing and equal opportunities implications.
-2,500 words.
+- Critical Analysis (2,500 words) Critically evaluate research and theory relating to the assessment and teaching of children with cognition and learning difficulties, including a consideration of the role of IQ testing and equal opportunities implications.

-- Practice Analysis: A visual presentation giving an overview and critique of a selected intervention approach for cognition and learning difficulties.
-2500 words.
+- Practice Analysis (2,500 words) A visual presentation giving an overview and critique of a selected intervention approach for cognition and learning difficulties.

 Are you based in an international setting?